 We’ll also be using the imutils module, which contains convenience functions for resizing, rotating, and cropping images.
-You can read more about imutils in my basic image manipulations post.
+You can read more about imutils in my this post.
+To install imutils , simply:

-Next up, let’s import the threshold_adaptive function from scikit-image.
+Next up, let’s import the threshold_local function from scikit-image.
 This function will help us obtain the “black and white” feel to our scanned image.

 Lastly, we’ll use NumPy for numerical processing, argparse for parsing command line arguments, and cv2 for our OpenCV bindings.

 Lines 10-13 handle parsing our command line arguments.
 We’ll need only a single switch image, --image , which is the path to the image that contains the document we want to scan.

 Now that we have the path to our image, we can move on to Step 1: Edge Detection.